 And then Kitten asks Johnny why he joined the Mobile Infantry, and Johnny refuses to say why, but his old high school pal/acrobat-football teammate Dizzy (Dina Meyer) knows he joined because he wuvs service-obsessed Carmen (Denise Richards), so she tells the squad Johnny's here for a girl, and all the naked young soldiers laugh like this is the most hilarious thing they've ever heard.

-Top Gun‘s influence is basically everywhere — actual American presidents have taken PR cues from it — and you can maybe watch Starship Troopers as a kind of far-future direct sequel, all the tough young lovely soldiers fighting unknowable antagonists.
+Top Gun's influence is basically everywhere—actual American presidents have taken PR cues from it—and you can maybe watch Starship Troopers as a kind of far-future direct sequel, all the tough young lovely soldiers fighting unknowable antagonists.
 The enemy MIGs in Top Gun are precisely as nefarious and vague as the bugs in Starship Troopers, and both pairs of uniformed good guys receive their missions like dutiful, unquestioning gamers anxious for the next level to begin.
-We’re done with the Top Gun program and now we have to fly here to shoot these guys in black helmets?
+We're done with the Top Gun program and now we have to fly here to shoot these guys in black helmets?
 Got it, cue the music.
-An insect race from across the galaxy with no apparent spacefaring ability fired a meteor through a wormhole at Buenos Aires?
+An insect race from across the galaxy without apparent spacefaring ability fired a meteor through a wormhole at Buenos Aires?
 Sure thing, boss, that sounds plausible.
-We’ll nuke first and ask questions later!
+We'll nuke first and ask questions later!

 Weirdly, though, nothing in the Starship Troopers coed shower scene is half as sexy as the volleyball scene from Top Gun.
 It's kind of cute, actually?
 All these badass co-worker people bantering about 10-year plans, sans clothes, like they're citizens of a commune that only accepts Highly Effective People?
 (The badass space soldiers of Aliens were casually coed too, but didn't seem to have career ambitions.)
 That wasn't the intention, maybe.
 In that same great Empire interview, Verhoeven said that the weird nonchalance of the scene was part of the subtext.